 “A fool gives full vent to his anger, but a wise man keeps himself under control” (Proverbs 29:11).

-“What men fear most is criticism and rejection.
+[“What men fear most is criticism and rejection.
 That doesn’t mean that you can’t be honest and truthful just because they’ve got fragile egos.
 You can.
-But you have to look at the consequences and see if what you’re doing is working or not” (Dr Phil McGraw).
+But you have to look at the consequences and see if what you’re doing is working or not” -Dr Phil McGraw.

-[And you need to ask yourself if what you're doing and saying is respectful.
-We are responsible for our own words and our own actions and God's Word tells us to be respectful in all we say and do.]
+Ask yourself if what you’re doing and saying is respectful.
+We are responsible for our own words and our own actions and God’s Word tells us to be respectful in all we say and do.]

 “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).